Career Ladder

 - Skill requirements (don’t forget soft skills!)

-There is bound to be a period of waiting before the employee is ready to move up.
+There is bound to be a waiting period before the employee is ready to move up.
 During this time, the worker should:

 - Receive training in areas where identified skills are weak or absent